 Sender name

 The element identifies who the email is coming from.
-It can be in the form of
+It can be in the following forms:

 Choose the option based on how popular your brand is, how well your audience knows your managers and employees, and what tone of voice your company usually uses for communication with the audience.
 For instance, companies focused on young people who are interested in street fashion would most likely use some slang words, nicknames, or first names of their team members both in their sender name and in the rest of the email.